 Have you seen this new PlayStation exclusive?
 This game looks great...I really want a PS4 now.
 I wish I were a millionaire, I'd buy all of these games."

-Of course some of this is wholesome, but it's difficult to determine what is wholesome and what isn't wholesome.
 If you can regulate yourself well enough, you'll be all right.
-But the problem is, it will be harder in the future to regulate yourself.
+Maybe you restrict yourself to one TV binge per week.
+The problem is, it's already extremely hard to regulate yourself, and it will be much, much harder in the future.
 Not only is content getting better---there is more and more of exactly what you want to watch/read/listen to---but we're also getting more free time.

 Our insatiable desire for novel methods of escaping reality is colliding with our ability to generate more content that better matches what people want.